1maaz01/Alaikoo_PDF_Reader_and_Editor./README.md

 and powerful functionality make it an essential tool for students, professionals, and anyone who frequently works with digital documents.

-It is free of cost, so anyone can download the software on their devices and use it for free.

 # Main Window -
 <img src="https://github.com/0maaz-01/Alaikoo_PDF_Reader_and_Editor./blob/main/Images/Folder%202/Main_Window.png" width="1000" height="600">